More Bally/Stern MPU Hacking! – Replacing 5101 RAM with 6116

 Here’s an overview of the whole conversion.
 The jumper wires could be connected on the solder side of the board making for an even cleaner look.

 I designed and assembled these NVRAM adapters.
 I usually have some on hand to sell.
 They are available now from PinForge.com!
-The price is $29 for the first adapter and $26 for each additional adapter including shipping to Canada and the continental U.S. Adapters are available for 5101, 6116 and 6264/2064 RAMs.
-Send me an email (email@example.com) if you would like to buy some.
+Adapters are available for 5101, 6116 and 6264/2064 RAMs.
+Send me an email (firstname.lastname@example.org) if you would like to buy some.